House Shark

 House Shark is a 2017 American horror comedy film written and directed by Ron Bonk.
-The film stars Trey Harrison as Frank, a former cop who finds that a mutated great white shark has invaded his home, and enlists the help of a former real estate agent named Abraham and a "house shark" expert named Zachary to kill the beast.
+The film stars Trey Harrison as Frank, a former cop who finds that a dangerous but largely unknown breed of shark has invaded his home, and enlists the help of a former real estate agent named Abraham and a "house shark" expert named Zachary to confront the threat.